JacobJohnson1/CS461_Project2/README.md

 Within the while loop, we copy the initial solution & create a change (in proposedChange()).
-The change is then checked in checkChange() & if it was accepted or not is stored in the changeBool. tempReduction is just a function to reduce the temperature & do some housekeeping with the counters.
+The change is then checked in checkChange() & if it was accepted or not is stored in the changeBool.
+If an iteration completes (4000 changes or 40000 attempts), then we update all our counters & the temperature.
+If 40,000 change attempts occur without a single change, then we break out of the loop & accept the current solution as the final solution.